Georgia

 Family’s private and vast collection of antiques and collectables including a

-tours, research & community events.”
-Mrs. Anita Walker Hoffman who grew up
+& community events.”
+Mrs. Anita Walker Hoffman who grew up in the homestead

-in the homestead on Walker Hill Farm gave us a most wonderful, guided tour of
+on Walker Hill Farm gave us a most wonderful, guided tour of the property which

-the property which we enjoyed very much.
-Allen Bailey, Manager of Walker Hill,
+we enjoyed very much.
+Allen Bailey, Manager of Walker Hill, was very hospitable

 The Little Beauty carousel was built in 1916 by the